 If there are no adverse health impacts on the end-users, it does not work.
 Ways to find out if there are impacts from the final products are to:

-- Look at if certain products were banned in places or have harmed people on the day-to-day?
+- Look at if certain products were banned in places or have harmed people on day-to-day.

 - Under which conditions do the components cause health issues, for instance, if toxic fumes are emitted when exposed to higher temperatures (make sure it is a direct impact).